abenaacs/iCog-Labs_week-2_Decision-Tree-/README.md

    jupyter notebook
    ```

-2. Open the `sentiment_analysis.ipynb` file from the Jupyter interface.
+2. Open the `decision_tree.ipynb` file from the Jupyter interface.

 3. Run the notebook cell by cell by clicking "Run" or pressing **Shift + Enter**.